Singular loci of sparse resultants: Introduction

-Most of the paper is devoted to the proof of Theorem \ref{theormain}.
-As an application, we can prove the following theorem, partially answering the question from \cite{V19}.
+In the last section, as an application of Theorem \ref{theormain}, we prove the following fact, partially answering the question given in the Remark 1.2 of \cite{V19}.

-Given two finite sets $A_1$ and $A_2$ in $\Z^3$ and generic complex (or real) Laurent polynomials $f_1$ and $f_2$ supported at these sets, the equations $f_1=f_2=0$ define a smooth spatial algebraic curve in $\CC^3$ (or $(\R^*)^3$).
+Given two finite sets $A_1$ and $A_2$ in $\Z^3$ and a pair of generic complex (or real) Laurent polynomials $f_1$ and $f_2$ supported at these sets, the equations $f_1=f_2=0$ define a smooth spatial algebraic curve in $\CC^3$ (or $(\R^*)^3$).
 The closure $C$ of its projection to the first coordinate plane is not in general smooth: at least it may have singularities of type $\mathcal{A}_1$ at the points having two preimages.
-Such $\mathcal{A}_1$ singularities are stable under local perturbations of the smooth spatial curve, similarly to transversal self-intersections of a knot diagram. \begin{theor} The curve $C$ has no other singularity types, unless the projections $B_1$ and $B_2$ of $A_1$ and $A_2$ to the last coordinate line satisfy one of the four conditions of Theorem 1.2. \end{theor} \begin{rem} Even if the sets $A_1$ and $A_2$ in this theorem are the sets of all lattice points in prescribed Newton polytopes, their projections $B_1$ and $B_2$ rarely consist of several consequtive integers.
+Such $\mathcal{A}_1$ singularities are stable under local perturbations of the smooth spatial curve, similarly to the transversal self-intersections of a knot diagram. \begin{theor} The curve $C$ has no other singularity types, unless the projections $B_1$ and $B_2$ of $A_1$ and $A_2$ to the last coordinate line satisfy one of the five conditions of the part i) of the main theorem \ref{theormain}. \end{theor}

+\begin{rem} Even if the sets $A_1$ and $A_2$ in this theorem are the sets of all lattice points in prescribed Newton polytopes, their projections $B_1$ and $B_2$ rarely consist of several consequtive integers.
 They usually have gaps.
-This explains why we need Theorem 1.2 for arbitrary support sets, and not just for the classical case $B_i=\{0,1,2,\ldots,b_i\}$. \end{rem}
+This explains why we need Theorem 1.2 for arbitrary support sets, and not just for the classical case $B_i=\{0,1,2,\ldots,d_i\}$. \end{rem}